Zero Waste Conference attracts businesses from across Wales

 Iain Cox from EcoStudio who opened the event said, “This conference comes at a critical time for the industry.
 Sustainability sells more than ever before.
 Trade buyers and consumers want food and drink products from brands they can trust.
 Provenance, good ethics, packaging and waste prevention are all areas that Welsh businesses can gain advantage.”

-The UK market for sustainably produced food and drinks is currently estimated to be worth £8.64 billion and is growing 5% year on year.
+The UK market for sustainably produced or Zero Waste food and drinks is currently estimated to be worth £8.64 billion and is growing 5% year on year.

 Councillor Rhodri Evans, Cabinet Member for Economy and Regeneration said, “The interest among consumers in buying food products with higher levels of sustainability has been growing.
 It is set to grow further, partly as a response to the growing awareness of our massive global plastics problem, and also driven by the wish to generally reduce waste.
 The calls for industry to respond are also increasing.
 Through Food Centre Wales, Ceredigion County Council is pleased to be able to work with food manufacturers that want to take action and be seen to take action.
 This conference was just part of a series of actions the team at Food Centre Wales will be taking to help the industry adapt their practices.”

-Any businesses wishing to find out more on how they can make their packaging more environmentally friendly and look at ways to reduce waste, contact Food Centre Wales for more information on 01559 362230 or gen@foodcentrewales.org.uk.
+Any businesses wishing to find out more on how they can make their packaging more environmentally friendly and look at ways to reduce waste towards Zero Waste , contact Food Centre Wales for more information on 01559 362230 or gen@foodcentrewales.org.uk.

+To find out more about Ceredigion & Zero Waste go to: zero waste conference